 The University educates its community about sexual assault, domestic violence, dating violence and stalking through education that begins before students get to campus, during welcome week orientation programming, and throughout a student's time at EWU.
-New students receive training about the University's prohibition and definition of such crimes, the definition of consent in Washington State, a description of safe and positive options for bystander intervention, information on risk reduction, an overview of programs EWU offers to prevent such crimes, the procedures EWU will follow when one of these crimes is reported, and an overview of the student process for such crimes.
-The training is designed to stop these types of crimes from occurring through the promotion of positive and health behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention and seek to change behavior and social norms in health and safe directions.
+New students receive training about personal safety, residence hall security, the University's prohibition and definition of such crimes, the definition of consent in Washington State, a description of safe and positive options for bystander intervention, information on risk reduction, an overview of programs EWU offers to prevent such crimes, the procedures EWU will follow when one of these crimes is reported, and an overview of the student process for such crimes.
+The training is designed to stop these types of crimes from occurring through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention and promote positive social norms.
 New employees receive training about their responsibilities to respond to and report crimes of sexual and interpersonal violence.